zhang-haozhe/LeetcodeSolutions/README.md

 # Result:

-Runtime: 28 ms, faster than 87.98% of Python3 online submissions for Decode Ways.
+Runtime: 857 ms, faster than 25.82% of Python3 online submissions for Decode Ways II.
-Memory Usage: 14.2 MB, less than 66.79% of Python3 online submissions for Decode Ways.
+Memory Usage: 18.9 MB, less than 35.82% of Python3 online submissions for Decode Ways II.

 # Solution: